PEAKStudentCouncil/website-prod/site/content/meeting-minutes.md

 +++
-draft = true
-page = "/website-monitor.html"
+page = "/meeting-minutes.html"
 title = "Meeting Minutes"
-type = "monitor"
+type = "minutes"

 +++
 The meeting minutes are to be released externally as a public-facing Google group.